-[Kraft, 1987]
+[Kraft, 1987 p.
+354]

 Development programs and services must be delivered in a way that makes sense to the recipients, and includes them in the process.
 They must fit into the receptor’s framework of cultural understanding in order to be understood and accepted.
 This is especially true when it comes to communicating new information in the development process.
 Communication is most effective when:

-New information comes to people through their own discovery rather than an outsider telling them
+New information comes to people through their own discovery rather than an outsider telling them, or,

-OR

 Receptors of the message can identify with the communicator.

-Worldview change is more likely to occur if the basic premises of the receptor culture are similar to those of the outsider’s worldview (Kraft, 1987).
+Worldview change is more likely to occur if the basic premises of the receptor culture are similar to those of the outsider’s worldview (Kraft, 1987, p.
+163).
 A participatory and communication-based model of development is essential for worldview change and lifestyle transformation to occur.

-Using a discussion-based process of mutual learning encourages participants to apply cognitive knowledge to their own lives, shifting the emphasis from a purely cognitive experience to a practical and personalized one (Mittwede, 2013).
+Using a discussion-based process of mutual learning encourages participants to apply cognitive knowledge to their own lives, shifting the emphasis from a purely cognitive experience to a practical and personalized one (Mittwede, 2013, p.
+308309).
 By gaining deeper knowledge about themselves and each other through personal experience, their worldviews are transformed.
 Conversation is the key in this process.

 The Power of Conversations: Conversations Applied to Holistic Community Interventions

 One of the best ways to identify and address worldview issues is through conversation.
-However, the purpose of incorporating conversations into the community development process is not simply to analyze and talk about issues, but to eventually produce critical action that leads to transformation.
-Therefore, finding communication strategies that are participatory and promote positive decision making, while remaining appropriate for the cultural setting, is vital (Holland & Henriot, 1983).
-What is needed is what Dr. Viv Grigg calls transformational conversations.
+However, the purpose of incorporating conversations into the community development process is not simply to analyze and talk about issues, but to eventually produce critical action that leads to transformation (Holland & Henriot, 1983, p.
+7).
+Therefore, finding communication strategies that are participatory and promote positive decision making, while remaining appropriate for the cultural setting, is vital.
+What is needed is what Grigg calls transformational conversations (2009, p.
+22).

 Transformational Conversations

-The transformational conversation approach allows a bridge to be built into a theological conversation in the process of addressing temporal city issues.
-It is a process which encourages people to talk about an issue, identify root problems, collaborate in order to determine creative solutions, and eventually take action to bring about change in their own communities.
-These conversations are a holistically-focused dialectical process, addressing temporal issues while also addressing the spiritual root to human problems.
-The goal is to dialogue in order to collectively arrive at a holistic solution to a problem and produce transformative action (Grigg, 2009).
+The transformational conversation approach allows a bridge to be built into a theological conversation (one that grapples with the spiritual issues of the situation) in the process of addressing temporal city issues.
+It is a process which encourages people to discuss community issues, identify root problems, work together to develop creative solutions to these problems, and eventually take action to bring about change in their own communities.
+This holistically-focused dialectical process addresses social and economic issues while also dealing with the spiritual root to human problems.
+The ultimate goal of this dialogue is for community members to collectively arrive at a holistic solution to a problem and produce transformative action (Grigg, 2009, pp. 21-22).

-Grigg, who coined the term transformational conversations, demonstrates how conversations about city issues can be used as an entry point for spiritual discussion.
-He sees communal conversations, which have the potential for social transformation, as one of the defining principles of urban theology in the global world.
-The transformational conversation interpretation and application of urban theology defines “conversation spaces” as public space for open communication about complex city issues (Grigg, 2009).
+Grigg, who coined the term transformational conversations, sees communal conversations as one of the defining principles of urban theology in the global world.
+The transformational conversation interpretation and application of urban theology defines “conversation spaces” as public space for open communication about complex city issues.
+Communal conversations are a simple and inclusive way to approach social transformation.
+Even those with limited education and experience with the community development process can participate by simply sharing their stories (pp. 21-22, 25).

 Storytelling, a powerful tool among the two-thirds world poor, is an integral part of this conversation process.
 In most band, tribal, or peasant societies (such as those in India), culture and community life are story-based, and people discern truth in a holistic way.
 Stories of faith in action are the entry point into the transformational conversation process.
 These stories may be in the form of oral storytelling, drama, song, or dance.
-These stories lead to an interface of urban issues and the Scriptures, which, through a community conversation, produces faith-informed action in the city (Grigg, 2009).
+These stories lead to an interface of urban issues and the Scriptures, which, through a community conversation, produces faith-informed action in the city (Grigg, pp. 23-30).